In 2021, I decided my word for my writing in 2022 would be ‘focus.’

-How about 2021?
-What do I hope to achieve next year?
+How about 2023?
+What do I hope to achieve this year?

 How about you?
-How did you manage in 2020?
-And what are you hoping to do next year?
+How did you manage in 2022?
+And what are you hoping to do this year?

 If 2018 had a word for me, it would be unbalanced.
 At least, that’s how the last six months of the year have gone.
 You know when you set goals/deadlines for yourself, and things start to pile up?
 And then it’s like a snowball rolling downhill, and you’re the target?